jmnguyen1999/TwitterClone/README.md

 # Project 2 - TwitterClone

-TwitterClone is an android app that allows a user to view his Twitter timeline.
+TwitterClone is an android app that allows a user to view their Twitter timeline.
 The app utilizes [Twitter REST API](https://dev.twitter.com/rest/public).

-Time spent: **4** hours spent in total
+Time spent: **11** hours spent in total

 ## User Stories